codewind-resources/codewind-github-bot/README.md

 #### Statuses:
 - /reopen
 - /close
-- /verify *(Moves the issue into verify state, indicating that it should be verified by the reporter)*
+- /verify *(Moves the issue into verify state, indicating that it is ready to be verified by the reporter)*

 ## Detailed Examples